rnemu/Loan-Approval-Classification-/README.md

    Calculate the percentage of total applicants for each unique value of the Dependents feature.

-# 2. Percentage of Applications Approved for Self-Employed Applicants
+2. **Percentage of Applications Approved for Self-Employed Applicants**

    Determine the percentage of loan applications approved for self-employed applicants.

-# 3. Percentage of Rejections for Married Male Applicants
+3. **Percentage of Rejections for Married Male Applicants**

-Calculate the percentage of loan rejections for married male applicants.
+   Calculate the percentage of loan rejections for married male applicants

-# 4. Property Area with the Maximum Approval Ratio
+   4. **Property Area with the Maximum Approval Ratio**

    Identify which Property_Area has the highest loan approval ratio.

-# 5. Average Number of Dependents per Income Group
+5. **Average Number of Dependents per Income Group**

    Compute the average number of dependents for different income groups.

 # 6. Approval Ratio for Various Combinations of Property_Area and Marital Status
 Find the approval ratio for the following combinations of Property_Area and Marital Status:

-Rural, Married
+- Rural, Married
-Rural, Unmarried
+- Rural, Unmarried
-Urban, Married
+- Urban, Married
-Urban, Unmarried
+- Urban, Unmarried
 # 7. Predictive Model for Loan Approval
 A logistic regression model has been created to predict loan approval.
 The model achieved an accuracy score of 88%.
 # Instructions